q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 More specifically,
 we have two functions that handle the input and output of a `.xyz` file and another function that handles the input of a `.pdb`.
-Each group is handling input and output, but are still somewhat unrelated because of their file type.
+Each group handles input and output, but are still somewhat unrelated because of their file type.
 Instead of making a single module, we are going to create a subpackage to handle i/o and place a module for each group within it.